lokesh/lokesh-dhakar/README.md

 ## Adding a Sketch

 - Update `src/data/sketches.json`.
-- Thumbnails: Codepen thumbs are auto-generated.
-For other formats, use an image with max size of 480px.
+- Thumbnails: Codepen thumbs are auto-generated at 640 x 360px.
+For manual creation, use an image with max size of 480px.
+16:9 aspect ratio is used on desktop, and is recommended for the source image.
+Mobile will be displayed a bit taller.

 ## Updating data used on pages and posts